 Hung Liu grew up in China and came of age during the Chinese Cultural Revolution.
 She spent four years in the countryside as a laborer, studied painting at the Central Academy of Art and in 1984 received permission to attend the University of California-San Diego where she earned an M.F.A.

 Hung Liu has exhibited her work widely including the exhibition Hung Liu: A Ten Year Survey 1988-1998 that traveled to six US venues in 1998-2000.
+A retrospective of Liu’s work, “Summoning Ghosts: The Art and Life of Hung Liu,” organized by the Oakland Museum of California and toured nationally through 2015.
 She has completed many public commissions and received many awards including the National Endowment for the Arts, and the International Art Critic's Award.
-She is an Associate Professor of Art at Mills College in Oakland.
+She is Professor Emerita at Mills College, where she taught since 1990.

 To view or download a complete biography, please click here

 More information can be found at Hung Liu's website, www.hungliu.com.